Faceless Hunters: New Krypton

-The Faceless Hunters later appeared in Superman: World of New Krypton #9 (November 2009), under the command of Jemm, Son of Saturn who appears to be the de facto ruler of all three known Saturnian races, including the albino "Koolars", and the yellow skinned "Faceless Hunters".
+The Faceless Hunters later appears in Superman: World of New Krypton #9 (November 2009), under the command of Jemm, Son of Saturn who appears to be the de facto ruler of all three Saturnian races, including the albino Koolars and the yellow Faceless Hunters.

 Powers and abilities

 The Klaramarians are normally of sub-atomic size, although they can control this, and are often much taller than humans, with a corresponding increase in strength.
 They also have access to extremely advanced alien technology.
 Both Chun Yull and Klee Pan possess great strength and the ability to absorb the material or energetic properties of anything they touch and project those properties explosively.
-Chun Yull displayed the unique quality of giving himself unaided flight using his abilities while battling Superman.
+Yull demonstrated the power of unaided flight while battling Superman.

 Most Klaramarians also appear to be telepaths.
-Klee Pan demonstrated the ability to grant limited telepathy to deserving humans.
+Klee Pan demonstrated the ability to grant limited telepathy to humans.

 Other versions

-JLA/Avengers

-Faceless Hunter is among the mind-controlled villains defending Krona's stronghold in #4.
+A Faceless Hunter appears in JLA/Avengers #4 as a brainwashed minion of Krona.